 Or a combination of the above?

 Capturing video at your conference is a great opportunity to leverage the event, and share valuable content.
 A huge amount of work has gone into planning the event.
-So it makes sense to get as much value from that work as possible.
+So it makes sense to get as much value from that work as possible from your corporate event video.

 Dream Engine was recently commissioned by leading online learning platform Schoolbox to produce a series of videos by filming their Engage+Inspire Meetup event held at the Melbourne Cricket Ground.